 I have long promoted an idea that, “When you can’t change the system, change your bit of it”.
 If the problem is too big – and let’s face it, most of us cannot influence political and economic trends, or our employers’ policies – then break it down and tackle the part you can handle.

-Depending where you sit in a system this means the group, team, section where you can have influence (I’m writing about work here but this also includes the family and personal networks).
-In some cases you’ll find that the only part of the system you can influence is yourself.
+Depending on where you sit in a system this means the group, team, or relationships where you can have influence (I’m writing about work here but this also includes the family and personal networks).
+In some cases, you’ll find that the only part of the system you can influence is yourself.

 It goes without saying that you are the most important part of the equation.
 So you are under intense and unfair demand at work and the pressure’s getting to you.
 Unless you save yourself first you’ll soon be in no state to help yourself or others.

 There is no easy remedy for the current, sad and pernicious, decline in general concern for staff welfare.
 If you choose your battles wisely though, and focus on what you can change, it is possible to survive and even flourish where previously you’d felt stressed and overwhelmed.